-MEDICAL POLICY - 5.01.624

-Alpha-1 Proteinase Inhibitors
+MEDICAL POLICY - 5.01.624 Alpha-1 Proteinase Inhibitors

-Effective Date:

-Replaces:

-Feb.
-1, 2025

-RELATED MEDICAL POLICIES:

-Last Revised:

-an.
-27, 202:

-11.01.523 Site of Service: Infusion Drugs and Biologic Agents
+Effective Date:Oct.
+3, 2025RELATED MEDICAL POLICIES:Last Revised:Jun.
+10, 202511.01.523 Site of Service: Infusion Drugs and Biologic AgentsReplaces:N/A

+View the current version here.

-The Site of Service Medical Necessity criteria within this policy DOES NOT apply to Alaska fully-insured members; refer to the infusion drug Medical Necessity criteria only.
+The Site of Service Medical Necessity criteria within this policy DOES NOT apply to Alaska fullyinsured members; refer to the infusion and injection drug Medical Necessity criteria only.

-Site of Service and the infusion drug Medical Necessity criteria apply to all other plan members.
+Site of Service and the infusion and injection drug Medical Necessity criteria apply to all other plan members.